-There is a lot of mental work currently done within the pharmaceutical, medtech and broader healthcare industries, how we – the companies and providers – could use Artificial Intelligence (AI) best.
+There is a lot of mental work currently done within the pharmaceutical, medtech and broader healthcare industries, on how we – the companies and providers – could use Artificial Intelligence (AI) best.
 Fair enough.

 - Imagine a medical scientific liaison colleague (MSL) or a sales rep meeting a physician, and this physician might have built an opinion on our product based on asking an AI before.
 Will the MSL or rep be prepared for this situation?